 say no to hate speech

-– to introduce participants to the No Hate Speech Movement, its aims and objectives;
+1. A comprehensive understanding of the No Hate Speech Movement, its aims, and objectives.

 For further information download the INFOPACK.